Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 Switch manager is a centralised component to handle button pushes for your wireless switches.
 This includes anything passed through the event bus or MQTT.
 The component relies on switch blueprints which is easily made to allow GUI configuration of your switches and their button pushes.
 This helps remove clutter from the automations view as they will be handled independently by this component.

-This component is still currently in ALPHA status and will most likely contain bugs yet I have done various testings.

 At the moment the frontend borrows heavily from the Home Assistants frontend core modules etc which may break things in future Home Assistant updates but the backend processing should be stable and your switches should work as expected after being configured by the GUI.

 > I am happy to accept any pull requests for anyone who wishes to submit missing blueprint for switches from this repository as to help eliminate other users from having to build their own.